'Bullshit can work': Advertising's real fraud problem - Digiday

 Digiday Daily Newsletter

 For de Waal Malefyt’s students, seeing people who make it big, even if it’s just for talking at conferences, is definitely a morale-booster.
 All of his students want to work in advertising, and he said that the people “on the circuit” are seen as visionaries.
 “There’s a celebrity cult.”
-Kleinberg agrees: As someone who also writes a lot, he said the growth of himself as a personal brand has also affected the company.
-“It has a positive impact on reputation and morale.”
-Cohen said junior people are often inspired.
+Traction CEO Adam Kleinberg agrees: As someone who also writes a lot, he said the growth of himself as a personal brand has also affected the company.
+“It has a positive impact on reputation and morale.
+Brand consultant Neil Cohen said junior people are often inspired.
 But hopefully by the “good examples,” those who actually change how things work instead of anything else.
 “If you’re going to be a thought leader, lead some thought.”

-But there is a line, especially for those who’re already working and see people getting to the top via these methods.
+But there is a line, especially for those who’re already working and see people getting to thetop via these methods.
 “It is fucking demoralizing.
 It’s not nefarious.
 It’s lame and sad and hard,” said an agency veteran who coaches many younger employees.
-And for younger people entering the industry, “they’re being demoralized by the people at the top.
+And for younger people entering the industry, “they’re being demoralized by the people at the top.”

 Smoke and mirrors